ethereum/populus/docs/tutorial.part-3.rst

 .. note::

   We used here ``--no-wait-for-sync``, since the account has (a lot of) Eth from the get go, allocated in the genesis block.
-However, if you work with testnet or mainnet, the running geth node must sync at least until the block with the transactions that sent the required eth for the gas, to your account.
+However, if you work with testnet or mainnet, you must sync at least until the block with the transactions that sent some Eth to the account you are deploying from.
+Otherwise, your local geth will not know that there is Eth in the account to pay for the gas.
+Once the chain is synced, you can deploy immidiatly.